 Heartfelt thanks to the more the tens of thousands of firefighters in California who risk their own lives every year to protect us.
 Imagine how much worse it would have been without firefighters on the frontline every day putting their lives at risk to save our lives and our homes!
 We would like to express our deepest gratitude and respect for all the firefighters and first responders for their selfless sacrifice.

-Californians face danger from wildfires and wildfire smoke each year.
+Californians face danger from wildfires and wildfire smoke every year.
 Fires and smoke are dangerous for everyone, but especially for children and older adults and those with lung disease.
 There are steps you can take to understand and avoid exposure to wildfire smoke and choose the right respiratory protection.

 Be sure to prepare for power outages during wildfire season as well, especially if you use a medical device reliant on electricity, such as a CPAP machine.